 Hypnosis can help you relax, reduce stress, relieve anxiety, and ease pain.
 It is often used before surgical or dental procedures when someone is especially nervous.
 Hypnotherapy is also used to treat eating disorders, addictions, phobias, insomnia, and digestive problems.

-Massage involves a trained therapist using her or his hands to physically handle the body's soft tissues and muscles.
+Massage involves a trained therapist using their hands to physically handle the body's soft tissues and muscles.
 There are a variety of massage styles ranging from soft stroking to deep muscle kneading.
 Massage has been practiced as a healing therapy for centuries around the world.
 Massage therapy affects the whole body, and can relieve muscle tightness, improve circulation, clear waste products, boost the immune system, reduce stress, and help you relax.

 Since massage involves direct contact between the therapist's hands and your skin, you will be asked to undress when the therapist leaves the room.
 Professional therapists should provide plenty of sheets and blankets with which to cover yourself on the massage table.
 If you feel uncomfortable for any reason, do not hesitate to talk to the therapist or find a different therapist.

 It is important for women who are pregnant to be cautious about receiving massages.
 If you are pregnant and want a massage, make sure you find a massage therapist who is specially trained to massage pregnant women.

 These activities enhance the mind's ability to affect bodily functions and symptoms.
 Mind-body techniques often include patient support groups, prayer, and therapies that use creative methods such as art, music, or dance.
 Practices such as biofeedback, hypnosis, journaling, and meditation are considered mind-body techniques.